 The book authors encourage learners at all levels to use the book.
 In my opinion you will benefit more from this book if you have intermediate or advanced Portuguese.

-On Amazon.com you can read customer reviews and check out the book using the Look Inside feature.
+You can read customer reviews and check out the book using the Look Inside feature on Amazon.com.

-By the way, you will find several of these movies available on YouTube.
+By the way, you will find several of these movies available on YouTube for free.

 For additional resources and book reviews for all levels of Portuguese, visit the articles below: